Trump To Talk About 'School Safety,' But Will He Do Anything About Guns?

 In addition to holding a rally and speaking out in news interviews and on social media since last week's shooting, students are organizing a nationwide walkout of students as a call to action on April 20, the 19th anniversary of the massacre at Columbine High School in Littleton, Colo.

-The mother of a 14-year-old murdered at the school went on CNN and spoke directly to the camera, making an impassioned plea to Trump by name, asking him to "do something" to keep guns away from those who would carry out school shootings.
+The mother of a 14-year-old murdered at the Parkland school went on CNN and spoke directly to the camera, making an impassioned plea to Trump by name, asking him to "do something" to keep guns away from those who would carry out school shootings.

 What the president will ultimately do is unclear, but the White House is not ignoring the calls to address such violence.
 Without expanding on what the goal is, the White House has scheduled a listening session for the president with high school students and teachers on Wednesday.